1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Holkar saw it as betrayal of Maratha confederacy’s independence.

-64. The Second Anglo-Maratha War led to British battles against:
+64. The Second Anglo-Maratha War led to British battles against___________.

 A) Scindia, Holkar, and Bhonsle